Revolutions of 1848: Aftermath and legacy

 Karl Marx expressed disappointment at the bourgeois character of the revolutions.
 Marx elaborated in his 1850 "Address of the Central Committee to the Communist League" a theory of permanent revolution according to which the proletariat should strengthen democratic bourgeois revolutionary forces until the proletariat itself is ready to seize power.

 German historian Reinhard Rürup described the 1848 revolutions as a turning point in the development of modern antisemitism.
 This was expressed through the development of conspiracies that presented Jews as representative of both the forces of social revolution (apparently typified in Joseph Goldmark and Adolf Fischhof of Vienna) and of international capital, as seen in the 1848 report from Eduard von Müller-Tellering, the Viennese correspondent of Marx's Neue Rheinische Zeitung, which declared that "tyranny comes from money and the money belongs to the Jews".

-About 4,000 exiles went to the United States fleeing the reactionary purges.
+About 4,000 exiles went to the United States, fleeing the reactionary purges.
 Of these, 100 went to the Texas Hill Country as German Texans.
+German Americans would play a major role in the American Civil War.
 More widely, many disillusioned and persecuted revolutionaries, in particular (though not exclusively) those from Germany and the Austrian Empire, left their homelands for foreign exile in the New World or in the more liberal European nations; these emigrants were known as the Forty-Eighters.
+Sentiment among German Americans was largely anti-slavery, especially among Forty-Eighters.